oracle-livelabs/security/database/baseline/sqlfw/sqlfw.md

 - Create a SQL Firewall policy to protect sensitive data
 - Detect an insider threat of stolen credential access
 - Mitigate the risk of SQL Injection attacks

+- Train the SQL Firewall to learn the normal activity
+- Deploy and enforce the firewall policy with allow-lists
+- Use SQL Firewall to protect against common database risks such as SQL injection attacks and compromised accounts
+- Managing SQL Firewall in two ways:
+    - **Oracle Data Safe** enables you to manage your database's SQL Firewalls centrally and provides a comprehensive view of SQL Firewall violations across your fleet of Oracle Databases.
+    - Use **PL/SQL procedures** in `SYS.DBMS_SQL_FIREWALL` package if you wish to manage SQL Firewall within each database instance.

+        **Note:**
+        - To learn how to manage SQL Firewall with Oracle Data Safe, proceed to Task 1, skip Task 2.
+        - To learn how to manage SQL Firewall with PL/SQL procedures, proceed to Task 2 skipping Task 1.

 ### Prerequisites
 This lab assumes you have: